fityanos/AA-SetupVegeta/README.md

 [https://thisdata.com/blog/load-testing-api-interfaces-with-go-and-vegeta/](https://thisdata.com/blog/load-testing-api-interfaces-with-go-and-vegeta/)

-####.
-How to run from command line:
+####How to run from command line:

 1- In case of GET endpoint without required body:

 `vegeta attack -targets=targets.txt -rate=10 -duration=10s | vegeta report`

 2- In case of POST endpoint and i need body:

- `Create body.json file and include it in targets.txt AND make sure that lines order matters => FIRST the endpoint THEN the headers THEN the body.json path (complete path) WITHOUT SPACES IN BETWEEN`
+`Create body.json file and include it in targets.txt AND make sure that lines order matters`

+`FIRST the endpoint THEN the headers THEN the body.json path (complete path) WITHOUT SPACES IN BETWEEN`

 `vegeta attack -targets=targets.txt -rate=10 -duration=30s | vegeta report`

 3- To save report result in text file you can run the command as follow:

 ``

 4- To generate different report you can run the command as follow:

 `vegeta attack -targets=targets.txt -rate=10 -duration=5s | vegeta report > anas.txt`